 Yes, if done without care for animal welfare or local norms.
 Avoid startling animals and support exploitative industries.
 Use imagery or recordings when direct contact is unsafe.

-Where can we find resources or organizations worldwide to learn more or get involved as volunteers?
+Where can we find resources or organizations to learn more or get involved as volunteers in India?

-Explore local sanctuaries, interfaith organizations, and Hindu temples that offer educational programs.
-Global sanctuaries and animal welfare nonprofits provide volunteer opportunities and workshops.
-Academic resources can help integrate these practices into mental health initiatives and community programs.
+Explore local animal sanctuaries, interfaith organizations, and Hindu temples that offer educational and service-oriented programs rooted in compassion and seva (service).
+Across India, animal welfare NGOs and rescue shelters provide hands-on volunteer opportunities, training sessions, and community outreach initiatives.
+Academic institutions, research centres, and mental-health organizations can also offer valuable resources to help integrate these compassionate practices into mental-health care, education, and community-based programs.

 Note-The entire information given in this article has been taken from various sources, which provide only general information, so rekharanibarman.com does not claim any responsibility for this information.